 The U.S. Citizenship and Immigration Service (USCIS) EB-5 Immigrant Investor Program allows qualified investors to become eligible for green cards for themselves and their dependent family members.
 To qualify, individuals must invest $1 million in a commercial enterprise that creates 10 jobs.
 For complete information about the program, please visit the USCIS EB-5 website.

-The Sister Cities Program fosters friendly relations and understanding between the citizens of Austin and our sister cities around the world.
-The program promotes Austin’s educational, cultural, and economic presence in the international community.
+A program that promotes Austin’s educational, cultural, and economic presence in the international community.